I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 3. Create a Website or Blog

 There are plenty of sites that allow you to create a free website or blog.
-I am currently using Wix.
-There, I post published pieces including poetry, book excerpts, articles I have written, reviews, screenshots of websites where my work has been featured, artwork, blog posts, and links to other authors’ work.
+I started with a free website using Wix.
+There, I post published pieces, including poetry, book excerpts, articles I have written, reviews, screenshots of websites where my work has been featured, artwork, blog posts, and links to other authors’ work.

 4. Send Out Requests for Reviews